percona/pmm-doc/docs/get-started/alerting.md

 To create a new notification policy:

-1. Go to {{icon.bell}} **Alerting > Notification policies** tab.
+1. Go to <i class="uil uil-bell"><**Alerting > Notification policies** tab.
 ![!](../_images/alerting-new-notification-policy.png)

 2. Click **New specific policy**.
-3. The **Matching labels** section define the rules for matching alert labels.
-The matching label is a combination of label name, operator and label value, where the label name is any valid label in your environment (e.g `node_name`, `cluster`, etc).
+3. The **Matching labels** section defines the rules for matching alert labels.
+The matching label is a combination of label name, operator and label value, where the label name is any valid label in your environment.
+For example:  `node_name`, `cluster`, etc.
 A policy will match an alert if the alert’s labels match all the matching labels specified on the policy.
 If there are no matchers, **the policy will handle all the alert instances**.
 For example, you could add a **node_name=pmm-server** matcher to send out notifications only for this node.
 4. Select an existing contact point for the policy.
 5. Enable **Continue matching subsequent sibling nodes** to continue matching subsequent siblings of the policy after an alert matched the parent policy.
 This can be useful, for example, when you want to send notifications to a catch-all contact point as well as to one of more specific contact points handled by subsequent policies.